Skip to main content

 Santa Monica Building & Safety runs its own plan check separate from LADBS

 Bathroom remodels in Santa Monica route through the City of Santa Monica Building & Safety department, not through LADBS.
-The submission process is similar in shape but distinct in cadence — SM plan checkers tend to read drawings strictly on Title 24 energy compliance for ventilation, exhaust-fan sizing, and bath-area lighting wattage.
-We submit Santa Monica bathroom packages with Title 24 calculations attached up front so the first review pass does not come back with energy-related corrections.
+The submission process is similar in shape but distinct in cadence — SM plan checkers tend to read drawings strictly on energy-code compliance for ventilation, exhaust-fan sizing, and bath-area lighting wattage.
+We submit Santa Monica bathroom packages with energy calculations attached up front so the first review pass does not come back with energy-related corrections.

 Santa Monica's bungalow stock has bathroom-specific quirks